 Hearing aid care and use

 In addition to checking that the hearing aids fit well in your ears and that the sound is beneficial to you, you will receive education on how the hearing aids work and how to care for them.
 Typical information covered includes:

 Follow up visits and hearing aid adjustments

 The hearing aid fitting appointment shouldn't be your last visit with your hearing healthcare provider.
 The sounds you hear in the office is not the best test of how you benefit from the hearing aids.
 The situations and people you had difficulty hearing before you had them fit are the true test.
 Most providers will want to see you a few weeks after you have had your hearing aids fitted to discuss your experiences with the aids outside the clinic.
 Have they addressed your hearing needs?
 Were they comfortably worn for longer periods of time?
 Remember, there are many adjustments that can be made to the hearing aids and the sound you get from them.
 There are also assistive listening devices or accessories that can be used with the hearing aids.

 Your hearing healthcare provider can provide counselling on all aspects of your hearing, your hearing aids, and most importantly any communication challenges you or your loved ones may be having due to your hearing loss.
 You should also have your hearing loss monitored, annual testing is recommended to keep track of this.
 Your hearing aids will need adjustments if your hearing loss changes over time or as you get used to hearing from the hearing aids and find you need them fine-tuned further.

 Your hearing care professional will take the time to understand your specific needs and customize a plan that will get you the best results.
-Find a hearing healthcare professional near you to guide you through the process.
+Talk to a local hearing instrument specialist or audiologist near you who will guide you through the process.